 - International Association of Teachers of English as a Foreign Language (IATEFL)

 - Malaysian English Language Teaching Association (MELTA)

-- Association of Teachers of English as a Foreign Language Indonesia (TEFLIN)
+- The Association of Teaching English as a Foreign Language in Indonesia (TEFLIN)

 This group includes commercial sponsors, publishers, and other supporters.
 Many of them sponsor a booth at the International Conference offering professional assistance with teaching materials and other opportunities that may be of interest to you.

 Many AMs sponsor presenters at chapter and SIG events as well as at the International Conference.
 For more information contact the JALT Business Manager. business*at*jalt.org.